BBC Micro: Software

 The BBC Micro platform amassed a large software base of both games and educational programs for its two main uses as a home and educational computer.
 Notable examples of each include the original release of Elite and Granny's Garden.
 Programming languages and some applications were supplied on ROM chips to be installed on the motherboard.
 These load instantly and leave the RAM free for programs or documents.

 Although appropriate content was little-supported by television broadcasters, telesoftware could be downloaded via the optional Teletext Adapter and the third-party teletext adaptors that emerged.

 The built-in operating system, Acorn MOS, provides an extensive API to interface with all standard peripherals, ROM-based software, and the screen.
 Features specific to some versions of BASIC, like vector graphics, keyboard macros, cursor-based editing, sound queues, and envelopes, are in the MOS ROM and made available to any application.
 BBC BASIC itself, being in a separate ROM, can be replaced with another language.

 BASIC, other languages, and utility ROM chips reside in any of four 16 KB paged ROM sockets, with OS support for sixteen sockets via expansion hardware.
-The five (total) sockets are located partially obscured under the keyboard, with the leftmost socket hard-wired for the OS.
+The five (total) sockets are located partly obscured under the keyboard, with the leftmost socket hard-wired for the OS.
 The intended purpose for the perforated panel on the left of the keyboard was for a Serial ROM or Speech ROM.
 The paged ROM system is essentially modular.
 A language-independent system of star commands, prefixed with an asterisk, provides the ability to select a language (for example *BASIC, *PASCAL), a filing system (*TAPE, *DISC), change settings (*FX, *OPT), or carry out ROM-supplied tasks (*COPY, *BACKUP) from the command line.
-The MOS recognises certain built-in commands, and polls the paged ROMs in descending order for service otherwise; if none of them claims the command then the OS returns a Bad command error.
+The MOS recognises certain built-in commands, and polls the paged ROMs in descending order for service otherwise; if none of them claims the command, then the OS returns a Bad command error.
 Suitable ROM (or EPROM) images could be written and provide functions without requiring RAM for the code itself.